lucasteles/JsonEnum/README.md

 ### Numeric

-Usually you will don't need this because is the default behavior of enum serialization in .NET, but can be used when you already have set a converter on `ASP.NET` or `JsonSerializerOptions.Converters`
+This can be useful when you already have set a global converter on `JsonSerializerOptions.Converters` and need to override the behavior to numeric.

 ````csharp
 using System.Text.Json;